-• State of good repair and rehabilitation of assets such as track, structures, systems, Maintenance of way vehicles, rolling stock and facilities

-Capital programming and investments corridor-based projects such as additional tracks and signals, station works to improve customer experience, and equipment expansion that allows Metrolink to deploy more trains throughout the day.
+- State of good repair and rehabilitation of assets such as track, structures, systems, Maintenance of way vehicles, rolling stock and facilities - Capital programming and investments corridor-based projects such as additional tracks and signals, station works to improve customer experience, and equipment expansion that allows Metrolink to deploy more trains throughout the day.

-Continual Improvements of Positive Train Control
+Continual Improvements of PTC

-PTC has been a major technical undertaking and operating elements are currently available on multiple lines.
-PTC will continue to be a priority for Metrolink and the Commission to ensure the safety of the traveling public.
-The \$215 million capital project was jointly funded by the member agencies and major components were in place prior to the initial federal deadline of 2015, this was later extended.
-Metrolink is making strides on this project and has implemented PTC into revenue service on lines it owns.
-Although full implementation has occurred, and continual improvements of the system will continue to be a high priority.
+PTC was a major technical undertaking to improve safety and operating elements across the system.
+The \$215 million capital project was jointly funded by the member agencies and major components were in place prior to the initial federal deadline of 2015.
+Metrolink continues to improve this system and is implementing updates for PTC Version 2.0 through its capital program.